 Vegan Dal Makhani

-Dal makhani is a wholesome lentil dish served alongside rice, roti, naan, or pulao.
-Whole urad beans + kidney beans are the prime ingredients and are soaked for at least 12 hours before pressure-cooking them with aromatic spices.
+Dal Makhani is a staple dish in Indian cuisine, typically served alongside rice, roti, naan, or pulao.
+The dish is made with a combination of whole urad beans and kidney beans, which are soaked for at least 12 hours before being pressure-cooked with a variety of aromatic spices.

 Vegan Dal Makhani